SourceCode-AI/fassert/README.md

     fassert([1, 2, 3], [4])
     fassert("string", b"string")  # bytes != string in fassert
 except AssertionError:
+    pass
+else:
-    pass  # All the examples within the try block above will raise this exception
+    raise RuntimeError("All examples within the try block must raise the AssertionError")
 ```

 In fassert, you can define a template to match your data against.